<< Return to About Us

 In addition to being a zealous businessman, Earl was also an artist.
 While he was meeting with a prospective advertiser, he would often design the ad right on the spot.
 He could immediately get his approval and then go run it.
 Thus he was much attuned to the needs of the client and to delivering his product with a high level of service.

-To this day one could easily debate whether MC Publishing Company primarily produces products or services, because both are vital functions of the company.
-At times they each require a different mindset-one production oriented, and the other person oriented.
+To this day one could easily debate whether MC Publishing Company primarily provides products or services, because both are vital functions of the company.
+At times they each require a different mindset — one production oriented, and the other person oriented.

 In 1923 Miss Prudence Walker married Earl Allured and helped him establish his newly launched magazine.
 She was a steady presence in the company until Earl's sudden and untimely death of a heart attack in 1931.
 She then assumed the leadership of the ten-year-old magazine, an enormous challenge for a widow with three young children, particularly in that pre-World War II depression era.
 Prudence, however, was no ordinary woman.

 At the time of her husband's death, she already had a significant amount of business experience.
 She was the first woman to receive a degree in Economics and Business Administration from Colorado College.
 She had worked in the law department of Swift & Company, had served as editor of a monthly bulletin for the American Library Association, and had edited the first directory for the Illinois Manufacturers Association.